OBenner/data-engineering-interview-questions/hadoop.md

-## What are the main components of a Hadoop Application?
+## What are the main components of a Hadoop Application
     Over the time, there are various forms in which a Hadoop application is defined.
 But in most of the cases there are following four core components of Hadoop application:
          HDFS: This is the file system in which Hadoop data is stored.
 It is a distributed file system with very high bandwidth.
          Hadoop Common_: This is common set of libraries and utilities used by Hadoop.